United States congressional delegations from Tennessee

 These are tables of congressional delegations from Tennessee to the United States House of Representatives and the United States Senate.

 The current dean of the Tennessee delegation is Senator Marsha Blackburn, having served in Congress continuously since 2003.
 Blackburn served in the House until 2019, when she assumed her seat in the Senate that she won in 2018.

 U.S. House of Representatives

 Current members

 List of current members United States House from Tennessee, their terms in office, district boundaries, and the district political ratings according to the CPVI.
-The delegation has 9 members: 8 Republicans and 1 Democrat.
+The delegation has 9 members: 7 Republicans, 1 Democrat, and 1 vacancy.